binarypatrick/binarypatrick.github.io/_posts/2022-12-18-lxc-plex-setup.md

 ## Migrating Configuration

 As I mentioned in the beginning, I am migrating from an existing plex environment, and thus I want to move my cache to the new environment rather than recreate it.
 The benefit of this is that I won't lose all of my custom metadata, nor collections and other settings.
 To make this move, you will need to find your Library folders and copy the content to the new environment.
-I used rsync to do this but, you can use winscp or any other method you like.
+I used rsync to do this but, you can use WinSCP or any other method you like.
 I found my Library files in the config folder I mounted for the container I was using.
 Installing Plex in the LXC node, I found it in `/var/lib/plexmediaserver/`

 I would recommend stopping Plex as a service before you migrate the files.